feathersui/feathersui-starling/README.md

 * In most cases any Starling display object is acceptable as a skin.
 However, the `ToggleSwitch` control works best with skins that supports `scrollRect` (it's not required, but recommended).
 Starling's core display objects do not implement `scrollRect` at this time.
 Subclasses of `Sprite` and `Image` with basic (but somewhat incomplete) implementations are included with Foxhole.

 * Bitmap fonts are required for all text displayed in these UI controls.
-Use `BitmapFontTextFormat` to customize the text styles. `BitmapFont` from Starling has been subclassed to add the missing `base` property defined in `*.fnt` files.
+Use `BitmapFontTextFormat` to customize the text styles.

 * An Ant build script is included.
 Add a file called `sdk.local.properties` to override the location of the Flex SDK and `build.local.properties` to override the locations of the required third-party libraries.